shanakaChathu/DataScienceAssignment1/README.md

 ### Team & their responsibilities
 - Heshan – Investigating about the biasness of the data set.
 Perform Statistical Tests for Analysis 1 -5.
 - Shanaka –
-- Nicum –  Perform correlation tests for Work vs Earnings, Perform correlation tests for Educaion Level vs Earnings
+- Nicum –  Perform correlation tests for Work vs Earnings(Activity 7), Perform correlation tests for Educaion Level vs Earnings(Activity 6)
-- Navoda – Perform correlation tests for Age vs Earnings
+- Navoda – Perform correlation tests for Age vs Earnings(Activity 8)